 Moisture level: 10-50%.
 The species don’t have that extreme demands when it comes to humidity.
 But they don’t want it too dry (they will die!).
 Moisture is easily achieved by a simple spray with a garden spray bottle.
 Experiment with what the ants thinks is a good level of humidity.
 They don’t want i wet, but not dry either.

 If you find your formicarium going dry too quickly you may have a material problem.
 Make sure your setup has enough things to bind the moist (dirt/sand etc.).
 Try putting a piece of wood in there or something to achieve the right conditions.

-Worker: Length: 2,0-5,0 millimetres.
+Worker: Length: 2,0-5,0 millimeters.
 Dark brown/black with greyish tones.
 The thorax is lighter than the rest of the body

-Queen: Length: 7,0-10,0 millimetres.
+Queen: Length: 7,0-10,0 millimeters.
 Brown shaded black color.
-Wings are transparent, but ridden of after the nuptial flights.
+Wings are transparent but ridden after the nuptial flights.